-In order to be awarded a degree in the term of graduation, a student must complete all requirements and obligations no later than the date grades are due as listed in the Academic Calendar.
+To be awarded a degree in the term of graduation, a student must complete all requirements and obligations no later than the date grades are due as listed in the Academic Calendar.
 This includes but is not limited to grades of “I” “MG” and “IP.”
 Students failing to meet this deadline must reapply for graduation and will be awarded their UA Little Rock degree the following term, provided all requirements have been met.

 Chancellor’s and Dean’s List

 Names of undergraduate students whose academic performances have been superior are recorded on the Chancellor’s and the Dean’s Lists.
-This recognition is also noted on the student’s grade report and on official transcripts.
+This recognition is also noted on the student’s grade report and official transcripts.
 This status will be granted at the end of each semester in which the following qualifications have been met:

 - At least nine hours for credit with a grade of A, B, C, or CR

 - At least a 3.9 grade-point average for the semester